 Meg is proud to continue her family’s winning tradition.
-Meg’s father, Rick, has 20 wins on the NASCAR Whelen Modified Tour (putting him seventh on the all-time win list); and was the 1993 series champion.
+Meg’s father, Rick Fuller, has 20 wins on the NASCAR Whelen Modified Tour.
+He was the 1993 series champion.
 He won Championships at multiple tracks throughout New England in various divisions.
-Her uncle, Jeff, sits fifth on NASCAR’s WMT Tour all-time win list (credited with 31 visits to victory lane); was the 1992 WMT series champion; and won the 1995 Busch (now NASCAR Xfinity) Series "Rookie of the Year."
+Her uncle, Jeff, sits fifth on NASCAR’s WMT Tour all-time win list.
+He was the 1992 WMT series champion; and won the 1995 Busch (now NASCAR Xfinity) Series "Rookie of the Year."
 Both her father and Uncle have been inducted into the NEARAC Hall of Fame.
 It’s all in the family, her cousin Rob Fuller - owner of TFR - builds and supplies the chassis which she runs.

 If you can’t make it out to the track, be sure to tune in to FloRacing’s season-long streaming coverage of Stafford’s events.

-- 2021: Five top-10 finishes at Stafford, runner-up for "Rookie of the Year," two top-5 finishes at Thompson Speedway Motorsports Park and Waterford Speedbowl.
+- 2021: 5 top-10finishes at Stafford, runner-up for "Rookie of the Year," 2 top-5 finishes at Thompson Speedway Motorsports Park and Waterford Speedbowl.